Pal3love/Source-Han-TrueType/README_EN.md

 ### Dependency

-Windows Subsystem for Linux (WSL) and macOS platform are both supported.
+Windows Subsystem for Linux (WSL), Linux x86-64 with Wine and macOS platform are all supported.
 Please make sure the following dependencies have properly set up:

 * Python 3.8 and above
 * PyPI (`pip`)
 * `pip install afdko`: [Adobe Font Development Kit for OpenType (AFDKO)](https://github.com/adobe-type-tools/afdko)
-* `sudo apt install zip` (WSL only, already bundled with macOS)
+* Install `zip` via the package manager, such as `sudo apt install zip` (for WSL and Linux only; already bundled with macOS)
-* `sudo apt install rename` (WSL only, already bundled with macOS)

 ### OTF Source File